 Despite this, only 750 graduates of drug court have had their criminal records expunged.
 Clearing one’s criminal history can make a big difference in one’s ability to successfully move on and improve one’s life.

 If you or someone you love has completed drug court and would like to petition for an expungement of their criminal record, contact an attorney right away for help.
-The lawyers of the Rosenblum Law Firm are skilled expungement attorneys with experience helping people in such situations.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+The lawyers of the Rosenblum Law are skilled expungement attorneys with experience helping people in such situations.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.